 The Golden Man is preserved by the Kazakhstan National Museum and belongs to the Saka period five centuries before the birth of Christ, reports Daily Sabah.

 Speaking to Anadolu Agency (AA), the Chairman of the Kazakhstan National Museum Public Treasury Science and Research Institute, Akan Ongarulı noted that the suit of the man was created with perfect workmanship by using battering, stamping, carving, and granulation techniques.

 He further noted that there are pictures of snow leopards, deer, mountain goats, horses and various birds on the golden ornaments.
 Researchers discovered that along with the gold processing technology the Saka nation also valued culture and secret codes.
 The suit of the Golden Man shows that these ancient people produced and processed gold.

-Researchers conducted research on on archaeological ruins and learned much about people who lived there, about the art of jewelry and skills they possessed and about their architecture.
+Researchers conducted research on archaeological ruins and learned much about people who lived there, about the art of jewelry and skills they possessed, and about their architecture.

 The Golden Man was found in the city of Esik during the Soviet Union period, while archaeological excavations carried out after 1991 also discovered there were other men in gold suits but they were looted.

 The findings are preserved at the Kazakhstan National Museum, the Almaty Central Museum and the History Museum of East Kazakhstan and show that Kazakhs lived on these lands for centuries.